Find Trade Colleges

 • Load vehicles with listed goods, ensuring goods are loaded correctly and taking precautions with hazardous goods.

-These are the skills Couriers and Messengers say are the most useful in their careers:
+When polled, Couriers and Messengers say the following skills are most frequently used in their jobs:

 Time Management: Managing one’s own time and the time of others.